Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • Decide which of the panels best suits the needs of your patient or family and discuss the case with your local clinical geneticist.
 For acutely unwell children in NICU or PICU, the following panels should be considered:

 • R14 Acutely unwell children with a likely monogenic disorder: This should be considered if the patient fulfils the criteria for rapid whole genome sequencing (WGS) provided by the Exeter Genetics Laboratory.
-The criteria are: the patient is acutely unwell, there is a likely monogenic disorder, and molecular diagnosis is likely to imminently alter management;
+The criteria are: the patient is acutely unwell, there is a likely monogenic disorder and molecular diagnosis is likely to imminently alter management;

 • R28 Congenital malformation and dysmorphism syndromes – microarray only: This should be considered if a multisystem syndrome with a possible chromosomal diagnosis is suspected.
-R28 may be requested as urgent for neonates/children in the PICU/NICU setting with results anticipated within two weeks.
-If the patient is eligible for R14 and an R28 has not yet been completed, these tests may be send simultaneously.
+Where possible, the chromosomal condition suspected should be specified on the test request form.
+R28 may be requested as urgent for neonates/children in NICU/PICU, with results anticipated within two weeks.

-• you can use your local Genomic Laboratory Hub test order and consent (RoD) forms; and
+• you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms; and

 • parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.